leobugeja/leobugeja.github.io/content/posts/24-03-30-http-caching.md

 Cache-Control: max-age=3600
 ```

-TODO: Why does the freshness information bee needed?

-The second part of the specification states that the `Content-Location` must match the Request-URI, indicating that the response body is a resource representation.
-First of all, the `Content-Location` is a header in the response which refers to the location of the created/updated resource and indicates that the body will contain the new resource.
+The second part of the specification states that the `Content-Location` must match the Request-URI indicating that the response body is a resource representation.
+The `Content-Location` is a header in the response which refers to the location of the created/updated resource.

+What is meant by the response body being a resource representation is that the contents of the response is what would be returned if a GET request was made to that location.
+Therefore this response body can be cached against the `Content-Location` to satisfy future requests.

 A response to a POST request creating a new resource could look like the following example:

 ```HTTP
 HTTP/1.1 201 Created
 Content-Location: /my-new-resource